- Asia & the Pacific Policy Studies

-The Greg Taylor scholarship entitles the successful applicant to undertake research at the ANU Crawford School as part of the Development Policy Centre for a period up to 3 months on a topic relating to the economic development of PNG and the Pacific.
-The fellowship covers travel, living costs and a modest honorarium.
-Applications are accepted from students already studying at the ANU or elsewhere in Australia, and from new and emerging scholars in the area of economics in the Pacific and PNG.
+The Greg Taylor scholarship entitles the awardee to undertake research at the ANU Crawford School as part of the Development Policy Centre for a period up to three months on a topic relating to the economic development of PNG and the Pacific.

 The scholarships are made possible by a generous donation from an anonymous donor, and are named in the honour of Greg Taylor AO, whose former positions include: Executive Director of the IMF for both Australia and PNG, Secretary of various Australian Government Departments, advisor to the PNG Treasury Secretary, Chairman of the PNG Superannuation Task Force, and Director of PNG’s largest superannuation fund.
 Read more about Greg Taylor’s work in these two interviews with Stephen Howes.

 2022 / 2023 round